-Zahiri: Abu Sulayman Dawood bin Ali bin Khalf Zahiri was born in Kufa in 202 A.H.
-He was brought up in Baghdad, and he lived there till his death in 270 A.H.
-He had a great taste for working according to the manifest intent of the commandments.
-His creed continued to flourish until the seventh century of the Hijri era.
-Among the chief exponents of this creed may be mentioned Abdul Hag Al-Ashbeli, who died in 610 A.H.
-Muhammad bin Husain Meuraqi, Majduddin Amr bin Hasan Muhaddith, who died in 623 A.H.
-Muhammad bin Hazm is the author of Kitab al Fasi and Kitab al Mahalla.
-Ibne Hazm possessed an extraordinary memory and was the author of many works.
-He had a great aptitude for carping and caviling at the other scholars.
+Zahiri: Abu Sulayman Dawood bin Ali bin Khalf Zahiri was borne in Kufa in 202 A.H.
+He was brought up in Baghdad and he lived there till his death in 270 A.H.
+He had a great taste for to the manifest intent working according commandments.
+His creed continued to flourish till the seventh century of the Hiiri era.
+Among the chief exponents of this creed may be mentioned Abdul Haq Al Ashbeli who died in 610 A.H.
+Muhammad bin Husain Meuragi, Majduddin Amr bin Hasan Muhaddith who died in 623 A.H.
+Muhammad bin Hazm, the author of Kitab al Fasi, and Kitab al Mahalla.
+Ibne Hazm possessed very extraordinary memory and was the author many works.
+He had a great aptitude for carping and cavilling at the other scholars.
 It became a common saying that the tongue of Ibne Hazm and the sword of Hajjaj were twin sisters.
-Ibne Arabi is of the view that he was a follower of Shafai in the beginning, then became a follower of Zahiri, and later on became the Imam of a distinct creed.
+Ibne Arabi is of the view that he was a follower of Shafai in the beginning and then became a follower of Zahiri, and later on became the Imam of a distinct creed.
 (Tazkirat ul Huffaz III, p.
-323) The Zahiri creed won great renown, and with the rise to power of Yaqoob Ibne Yusuf in the West, the sphere of its influence became very extensive indeed.
-Yaqoob was a follower of the Maliki creed in the beginning, but he became a follower of the Zahiri creed later, when it became incumbent on everyone to adopt the Zahiri creed.
+323).
+The Zahiri creed won great renown and with the rise to power of Yagoob Ibne Yusuf in the West, the sphere of its influence became very extensive indeed.
+Yaqoob was a follower of the Maliki creed in the beginning, but he became a follower of the Zahiri creed later, when it became incumbent on every one to adopt the Zahiri creed.
 The jurists were gagged.
-The monarch's prestige put fetters on men's faculties of thinking and free expression.
-All the books of the Maliki creed, such as, for example, the compiled Sahnoon, Kitab Ibne Yusuf, Nawadir Ibne Ali Zayad, and Tahzeeb Brooee, were destroyed in flames.
-Magdasi, in his book Ahsan ut Taqaseem, has counted the Zabiri creed as the fifth religion.
+The monarch's prestige put fetters on the men's faculties of thinking and free expression.
+All the books of the Maliki creed, as for example the compiled Sahnoon, Kitab Ibne Yusuf, Nawadir Ibne Ali Zayad, Tahzeeb Brooee, were destroyed in flames-Magdasi, in his book Ahsan ut Tagaseem, has counted the Zabiri creed as the fifth religion.